willgu29/MailProject/README.md

 ## Backpack

 We use [backpack](https://github.com/palmerhq/backpack) to watch and build the application, so you can use the latest ES6 features (module syntax, async/await, etc.).

+## App Flow

+1. Create a campaign via '/api/campaigns/test' and edit values in mlab
+2. Edit campaign via '/trackview/dashboard' --HTML and emails
+3. When ready, run '/api/campaigns/convert/:id' to create mail objects
+4. Then, '/api/campaigns/send/:id' to queue mail object into RabbitMQ (isAdmin)
+5. RabbitMQ will be listening as sendMailListener.js
+6. RabbitMQ will be rate limited via token buckets, raise limit by time table
+7. Emails sent, opened, and unsubscribed will be automatically tracked.
+8. Emails bounced will be manually added by admin, ensuring ensures bounced and unsubscribed are not sent to again is yet to be implemented.